Constitution of South Africa: Previous Constitutions of South Africa

 The South Africa Act 1909, an act of the Parliament of the United Kingdom, unified four British colonies – Cape Colony, Transvaal Colony, Orange River Colony and Natal Colony – into the Union of South Africa, a self-governing dominion.

-The Republic of South Africa Constitution Act, 1961 transformed the union into a republic, replacing the Queen with a State President, but otherwise leaving the system of government largely unchanged.
-By removing the last Commonwealth thresholds, however, the act made the then-apartheid government completely sovereign.
+The Republic of South Africa Constitution Act, 1961 replaced the Queen with a State President, but otherwise left the system of government largely unchanged.
 In a referendum, the first national election with a solely white electorate, the Act was narrowly approved, with a substantial minority in the Cape province and a strong majority in Natal opposing it.

 The Republic of South Africa Constitution Act, 1983, again approved by a whites-only referendum, created the Tricameral Parliament, with separate houses representing Whites, Coloureds and Indians but without representation for Blacks.
 The figurehead State President and executive Prime Minister were merged into an executive State President, chosen by parliament.
-This contradiction remains to date and is nearly unique to South Africa (one exception being neighbouring Botswana).
+This characteristic remains to date and is nearly unique to South Africa (one exception being neighbouring Botswana).

 The Constitution of the Republic of South Africa, 1993 or Interim Constitution was introduced at the end of apartheid to govern the period of transition.
 It introduced, for the first time, the framework of a liberal democracy, universal adult suffrage and a bill of rights.